dotnet/csharpstandard/standard/basic-concepts.md

 - Protected, which is selected by including a `protected` modifier in the member declaration.
 The intuitive meaning of `protected` is “access limited to the containing class or types derived from the containing class”.
 - Internal, which is selected by including an `internal` modifier in the member declaration.
 The intuitive meaning of `internal` is “access limited to this assembly”.
 - Protected internal, which is selected by including both a `protected` and an `internal` modifier in the member declaration.
 The intuitive meaning of `protected internal` is “accessible within this assembly as well as types derived from the containing class”.
+- Private protected, which is selected by including both a `private` and a `protected` modifier in the member declaration.
+The intuitive meaning of `private protected` is "accessible within this assembly by the containing class and types derived from the containing class."
 - Private, which is selected by including a `private` modifier in the member declaration.
 The intuitive meaning of `private` is “access limited to the containing type”.

 Depending on the context in which a member declaration takes place, only certain types of declared accessibility are permitted.
 Furthermore, when a member declaration does not include any access modifiers, the context in which the declaration takes place determines the default declared accessibility.

 - Namespaces implicitly have `public` declared accessibility.
 No access modifiers are allowed on namespace declarations.
 - Types declared directly in compilation units or namespaces (as opposed to within other types) can have `public` or `internal` declared accessibility and default to `internal` declared accessibility.
-- Class members can have any of the five kinds of declared accessibility and default to `private` declared accessibility.
+- Class members can have any of the permitted kinds of declared accessibility and default to `private` declared accessibility.
-    > *Note*: A type declared as a member of a class can have any of the five kinds of declared accessibility, whereas a type declared as a member of a namespace can have only `public` or `internal` declared accessibility. *end note*
+    > *Note*: A type declared as a member of a class can have any of the permitted kinds of declared accessibility, whereas a type declared as a member of a namespace can have only `public` or `internal` declared accessibility. *end note*
 - Struct members can have `public`, `internal`, or `private` declared accessibility and default to `private` declared accessibility because structs are implicitly sealed.
-Struct members introduced in a `struct` (that is, not inherited by that struct) cannot have `protected` or `protected internal` declared accessibility.
+Struct members introduced in a `struct` (that is, not inherited by that struct) cannot have `protected`, `protected internal`, or `private protected` declared accessibility.
     > *Note*: A type declared as a member of a struct can have `public`, `internal`, or `private` declared accessibility, whereas a type declared as a member of a namespace can have only `public` or `internal` declared accessibility. *end note*
 - Interface members implicitly have `public` declared accessibility.
 No access modifiers are allowed on interface member declarations.
 - Enumeration members implicitly have `public` declared accessibility.
 No access modifiers are allowed on enumeration member declarations.